deso-protocol/docs/README.md

 ### Founder Rewards

 Every profile allows the creator to keep a certain percentage of the coins that are created as a “founder reward.”
-For example, if someone sets their founder reward percentage to 10% and then someone buys 100 BitClout of their coin, then 10 BitClout would be used to buy the creator’s coin, and those coins would go to the creator’s wallet rather than the purchaser’s.
+For example, if someone sets their founder reward percentage to 10% and then someone buys 100 DeSo of their coin, then 10 DeSo would be used to buy the creator’s coin, and those coins would go to the creator’s wallet rather than the purchaser’s.

 The above being said, we think the better way for creators to own a piece of the upside of their coin is simply to buy their coin up-front when they create their profile, and then set their founder reward percentage to zero.
 This works because the coins are cheapest at the beginning of the curve, and it has the upshot of reducing friction on subsequent purchases of their coin.
 Nevertheless, the founder reward percentage being 10% is a “sane default” that guarantees creators will maintain a certain percentage of their coin even if they do nothing.

 ## The Power of Decentralization

-Just like Bitcoin, anyone on the internet can run a BitClout “node” that serves the BitClout content, and every node on the network stores a full copy of all the data.
-This means that anybody can build apps on top of the BitClout data without the risk of being de-platformed, and they can even create their own feed algorithm.
+Just like Bitcoin, anyone on the internet can run a DeSo “node” that serves the DeSo content, and every node on the network stores a full copy of all the data.
+This means that anybody can build apps on top of the DeSo data without the risk of being de-platformed, and they can even create their own feed algorithm.
 When you visit bitclout.com, you’re using our node, but there are already dozens of nodes on the network, all run by people like you.
 In the long run there will likely be hundreds or thousands of other nodes you could visit to get access to the same content, each with their own moderation policy.
-It also means that your login on bitclout.com can be used on any domain that runs a BitClout node.
-In the same way that you can move Bitcoin from one wallet to another, BitClout makes it so that you can move your “clout” in the form of your followers, posts, creator coin balances, etc anywhere as well.
-Thus, in some sense, BitClout is decentralizing social media in much the same way as Bitcoin is decentralizing the financial system.
+It also means that your login on bitclout.com can be used on any domain that runs a DeSo node.
+In the same way that you can move Bitcoin from one wallet to another, DeSo makes it so that you can move your “clout” in the form of your followers, posts, creator coin balances, etc anywhere as well.
+Thus, in some sense, DeSo is decentralizing social media in much the same way as Bitcoin is decentralizing the financial system.